Hellgate Treaty

 The Treaty of Hellgate was a treaty agreement between the United States and the Bitterroot Salish, Upper Pend d'Oreille, and Lower Kutenai tribes.
 The treaty was signed at Hellgate on 16 July 1855.
 Signatories included Isaac Stevens, superintendent of Indian affairs and governor of Washington Territory; Victor, chief of the Bitterroot Salish; Alexander, chief of the Pend d'Oreilles; Michelle, chief of the Kutenais; and several subchiefs.
 The treaty was ratified by Congress, signed by President James Buchanan, and proclaimed on 18 April 1859.
 It established the Flathead Indian Reservation.

 Context

 The economy of the Salish, Pend d'Oreille, and Kutenai tribes was based on a seasonal round with annual journeys across the continental divide to hunt bison.
 These hunts meant dangerous travel into enemy Blackfeet territory, and Blackfeet attacks ravaged the hunting parties, leaving casualties in their wake.
 The Salish wanted intertribal peace and the right to hunt bison on the plains without being attacked.
 As white fur traders and trappers moved into the Rocky Mountains in what is now Montana, the Salish, Pend d'Oreilles, and Kutenais made informal alliances with them against enemy Blackfeet and other Plains tribes.
 They were pleased at Stevens's invitation to the treaty council and expected to talk about intertribal peace.
 Stevens had little interest in intertribal peace, however.
-His goal was to convince the tribes to cede their lands and move to a reservation.
+His goal was to convince the tribes to cede their lands and move to a reservation with the intent to clear land for a transcontinental railroad to access the Pacific Ocean and, from there, the markets of Asia.
+The Treaty of Hellgate was one of ten treaties Stevens oversaw.